 Recommended for Best Attractions & Activities because: A vibrant setting for an afternoon spent outdoors, the Botanic Gardens offer a number of trails suitable for amblers of all sizes and abilities.

 Considered one of the most beautiful government buildings in America, Santa Barbara's historic Spanish-Moorish style courthouse draws thousands of visitors each year and is actually the second courthouse on this site, constructed after an earthquake damaged the original Greek revival building in 1925.
 Although civic court functions are still part of daily life in this bustling structure, there are two sights you absolutely cannot miss: the Mural Room and the El Mirador clock tower.
 The Mural Room, a popular site for weddings, is the jewel of the Courthouse, showcasing painter Daniel Sayre Groesbeck's romanticized version of Santa Barbara's history over 6,000 square feet of wall space.
 Not to be outdone, the clock tower allows for a breathtaking 365-degree view of the city.
-And don't worry... although one end of the building was originally used as a jail, prisoners are no longer housed in this must-see destination.
+And don't worry... although one end of the building was originally used as a jail, prisoners are no longer housed here.

 A giant skeleton of a blue whale greets you at the entrance to the Santa Barbara Museum of Natural History, letting you know that you have arrived at a magical place dedicated to the wonders of nature.
-Occupying 11 acres in historic Mission Canyon, the Museum of Natural History boasts a beautiful campus, complete with Spanish-style grounds and buildings.
-Exhibits include a mineral and gem gallery, Chumash Indian culture center and the much admired dioramas in the Mammal Hall (among many others).
+Occupying 15 acres in historic Mission Canyon, the Museum of Natural History boasts a beautiful campus, complete with Spanish-style grounds and buildings.
+Exhibits include a mineral and gem gallery, Chumash Life hall and the much admired dioramas in the Mammal Hall (among many others).
 It is also home to the area's only planetarium.
 The SBMNH is located within walking distance of the Santa Barbara Mission.
 For a natural history experience with a seaside twist, visit their associate site on the wharf, the Sea Center.

-A local museum that enjoys a national reputation, the Santa Barbara Museum of Art offers a rare display of the artistic achievements of a variety of cultures and periods.
+Visit a local museum that enjoys a national reputation.
+The Santa Barbara Museum of Art offers a rare display of the artistic achievements of a variety of cultures and periods.
 Home to 27,000+ works of art (not including traveling exhibitions), this museum houses a collection that rivals museums in much larger cities in both quantity and quality.
 For example, the SBMA owns more Monets than any other museum on the West Coast.
 Particular emphasis is given to American, Asian and Classical art; European painting and sculpture; and 20th century art and photography.
 Also onsite is a museum store, cafe and special childrens' gallery.
 The museum is committed to art education, spending roughly 20% of every dollar on academic, outreach, after-school and lecture programs for all ages.

 Recommended for Best Attractions & Activities because: Known as the "Queen of the Missions," this historic building offers tours, has an ocean view and is fronted by the prettiest rose garden!